felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### User Actions

 Users may use different actions for the same event.
-On a Desktop computer, they might “click” a link, while on a mobile device they might “tap” it.
+On a Desktop computer, they might click a link, while on a mobile device they might tap it.
 When possible, use universal terms across platforms.
 For example: Select instead of click or tap.

 ### Second person and first person